 Michael McFadyen's Scuba Diving - Olive Cam

 In 1881 Rocco Caminiti arrived in New South Wales from Italy.
 At first he lived on the North Coast as a farmer but after getting married to Catarina Gava, he left the North Coast and moved to Sydney.
 He and Catarina had five sons and two daughters.
 In the 1903 Census he is stated to be a fisherman.
 He died in 1907, aged 58.
-It is presumed that at least some of his sons were also fishermen.
+It is presumed that at least a few of his sons were also fishermen.

 In 1913 Carlo Caminiti, one of Rocco's sons, opened a fish shop in Drummoyne.
 He was still fishing and some of the fish in his shop were caught by him.